 Descriptive methods, elementary probability, distributions, populations and samples, methods for analyzing percentage data and paired and unpaired measurement data, regression, correlation, and analysis of variance.

 Types of studies used in dentistry; design validity; sampling methodologies; major descriptive and experimental designs used in dental research; application of statistical tests to these designs.
-Offered spring semester.
+Offered spring semesters.

 Biology of tissue; emphasis on pathological changes.
 Offered spring semesters of even years.
 Prerequisites: ORSC:5210.